007SM - EXECUTIVE TEAM REPORTER: 4 Terms / 4 Credits, Grades 11-12

 048 - ACADEMIC MENTOR: EDUCATIONAL LEADERSHIP: 1 Term / 1 Credit, Grades 11-12 [Infographic] [Consider becoming an Academic Mentor! video]

-Prerequisite: Academic Mentor: Foundations of Leadership
+Prerequisite: 11th or 12th grade, Academic Mentor: Foundations of Leadership

 Academic Mentor: Educational Leadership is designed for student leaders who want an immersive and meaningful learning experience supporting student growth & learning.
 It is available for students who have taken Academic Mentor: Foundations of Leadership and are looking for another opportunity to support their peers while growing as a leader.
-Mentors working in this capacity have the opportunity to support students in a variety of contents and, if interested, at other schools within the WPS district.
-Students in the course will complete Cultural Competency and Microaggressions training to gain perspective & understanding of the experiences of others to enhance their work as a mentor.
+Mentors working in this capacity have the opportunity to support students in a variety of content areas and, if interested, at other schools within the WPS district.
+Students in the course will complete Cultural Competency training to gain perspective & understanding of the experiences of others to enhance their work as a mentor.
 Educational Leadership is the second course in the Academic Mentor sequence and can be taken multiple times.

 049 - ACADEMIC MENTOR: WRITING EXPLORATION CENTER (WEC) (Student Writing Tutor): 1 Term / 1 Credit, Grades 11-12